DavidWells/davidwells.io-v1/content/blog/2019-07-01-advanced-package-json-tips.md

 ## 1. Using NPM script `pre` & `post` lifecycle

-`npm` has built in lifecycle methods for your package `scripts`.
+`npm` has built-in lifecycle methods for your package `scripts`.
 When you use `pre` and `post` with commands, they will run before and after the given script.

 **An Example**